Liver cancer

 What is liver cancer?

-Liver cancer occurs when certain cells in the liver start growing in an abnormal, uncontrolled way.
-The liver is one of the body’s most vital organs.
-It filters toxins, processes nutrients, produces proteins, and helps regulate energy.
+Liver cancer occurs when cells in the liver begin to grow and divide uncontrollably, forming a tumour.
+The liver is one of the body's most essential organs, filtering toxins, processing nutrients, producing proteins, regulating metabolism, and supporting hormone balance.

 Symptoms of liver cancer